menu

 Real Estate

 The Bath Beach neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 46,863 persons per square mile in the neighborhood, it is more packed with people than 98.3% of the nation's neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Bath Beach neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
+What many people don't realize is that most of America's premier vacation locations are also very walkable.
+The Bath Beach neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Bath Beach is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Bath Beach is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Modes of Transportation